-Where waste contractors or waste processing facilities do not hold a ‘Compliance verification summary’ (as explained in the reporting criteria) they shall, at a minimum, disclose to the project team how much of the Reporting Criteria has been implemented.
-The 'Disclosure Statement' will take place of the ‘Compliance Verification Summary’ in the project submission for projects registered under Green Star - Design & As Built or Green Star - Interiors.
+Where waste contractors or waste processing facilities do not hold a ‘Compliance verification summary’ (as explained in the reporting criteria) they shall, at a minimum, disclose to the project team how much of the reporting criteria has been implemented.
+Under these circumstances the 'Disclosure statement' will be used instead of the ‘Compliance verification summary’ in the project submission for projects registered under Green Star - Design & As Built or Green Star - Interiors.

-The Disclosure Statements are provided below for the project team's issue to their respective entities:
+The following Disclosure statements are available for project teams to issue to the respective service providers:

 The Construction & demolition waste reporting criteria and Disclosure statements are available from the Resources portal.